-Youth Apprenticeship (YA) is a work-based learning program for area high school juniors and seniors that serves as a talent acquisition strategy for local employers to build a strong future workforce.
-This program is run through the Department of Workforce Development (DWD).
+Youth Apprenticeship (YA) is a work-based learning program, facilitated by the Department of Workforce, for high school juniors and seniors.
+Youth Apprenticeship serves as a talent acquisition strategy for employers to build a strong future workforce.

-Upon completion (450 work hours/year) of the program, these young people are better prepared to continue working toward their chosen career field and have gained valuable skills necessary to be successful in the Wisconsin workforce.
+Upon completion (450 work hours/year) of the program, YA’s are better prepared to continue working toward their chosen career field and have gained valuable skills necessary to be successful in the workforce.

-The Youth Apprenticeship Program has 11 approved pathways areas for students to participate in.
+The Youth Apprenticeship program has 11 approved career pathways for students to participate in.

 Why students should get involved